 If you feel better then you will do better.

 And I promise you, you can do 100 of something every day.
 Try it for a month and you’ll see what I mean.
 It’s time we allow ourselves to feel good.
-Oh, and you want me to let you in on a little secret?
-I am interviewing James Clear in March for Teachers’ Aid.
-I am psyched!
-I can’t wait to talk to him about ways teachers can develop and stick with habits.
+Oh, and it just happens that I recently had the chance to talk to James Clear about ways teachers can develop and stick with habits.
 Check out our interview by clicking here.